 There is a formula for calculating the Non-flying Sails number in the Appendage Section of the Handicappers Manual.

 Directions for completing this form are available on-line.

 That Handicappers Worksheet looks overwhelming.
 Is it?

-The other pages follow similar rules:
+The other pages follow similar rules and also have instructions:

 The basics is that all cells that are "Green" can be typed into and all cells that are "Grey" include a drop down list.